Mineral: Lustre and diaphaneity

-Lustre indicates how light reflects from the mineral's surface, with regards to its quality and intensity.
+Lustre indicates how light reflects from the mineral's surface, with regard to its quality and intensity.
 There are numerous qualitative terms used to describe this property, which are split into metallic and non-metallic categories.
 Metallic and sub-metallic minerals have high reflectivity like metal; examples of minerals with this lustre are galena and pyrite.
 Non-metallic lustres include: adamantine, such as in diamond; vitreous, which is a glassy lustre very common in silicate minerals; pearly, such as in talc and apophyllite; resinous, such as members of the garnet group; silky which is common in fibrous minerals such as asbestiform chrysotile.

 The diaphaneity of a mineral describes the ability of light to pass through it.
 Transparent minerals do not diminish the intensity of light passing through them.
 An example of a transparent mineral is muscovite (potassium mica); some varieties are sufficiently clear to have been used for windows.
 Translucent minerals allow some light to pass, but less than those that are transparent.
 Jadeite and nephrite (mineral forms of jade are examples of minerals with this property).
 Minerals that do not allow light to pass are called opaque.

 The diaphaneity of a mineral depends on the thickness of the sample.
 When a mineral is sufficiently thin (e.g., in a thin section for petrography), it may become transparent even if that property is not seen in a hand sample.
 In contrast, some minerals, such as hematite or pyrite, are opaque even in thin-section.